nasa/oceandata-notebooks/README.md

 # Oceandata Notebooks

-The code repository for the collection of notebooks distributed as [data recipes for the Ocean Biology DAAC][data-recipes].
+The code repository for the collection of notebooks distributed as data recipes for users of the Ocean Biology Distributed Active Archive Center (OB.DAAC).

+## For Users

+Get started on our [Help Hub][data-recipes].

 ## For Contributors